SkygearIO/features/features/285-design-webhooks/events.md

                       user creation process.
 If yes, associated user is not yet accessible from API in BEFORE event handler.

+**NOTE**
+- This event would not be generated for creation of user.
+  To handle initial values of user, use `before/after_user_create` instead.

 ### before_identity_delete, after_identity_delete

+When an identity is being deleted for a existing user, e.g. removing login ID/ unlinking SSO accounts.

 ```json
 {
     "identity": { /* an Identity object */ }